A capability model is a planning source of what needs to get done to execute against strategy.

 - I certainly know the concept around slamming a ball through a hoop.

 - I am 6 feet tall, do I have the vertical thrust or the spring to reach above the 10 foot rim.
-Of further importance: is my hand large enough to palm a ball?
+Of further importance: can my hand palm a ball, is my hand large enough?

 - Without a trampoline and a smaller ball, I do not have the ability.